thiagovsk/neovim_ruby/README.md

 Steps to install:

 1 - Put the files of this repository on your home folder, following the path structure of this repository.

 2- install silversearcher:

 On Ubuntu:
-sudo apt install silversearch-ag exuberant-ctags nodejs npm
+sudo apt install silversearcher-ag exuberant-ctags nodejs npm

 On Fedora \ arch, install the the_silver_searcher exuberant-ctags nodejs npm.